MIDB-Neuroimaging/neurohub_rtd/docs/resources/globussop.md

 4. Search for your institution, then follow the prompts to log in with your institutional credentials.

 ## Transferring Data
-Follow [this link](https://msi.umn.edu/our-resources/knowledge-base/file-transfer-faqs/how-do-i-use-globus-transfer-data-msi) to learn more about transferring data to MSI.
+Follow [this link](https://msi.umn.edu/our-resources/knowledge-base/file-transfer-faqs/how-do-i-use-globus-transfer-data-msi) to learn more about using Globus to transfer data to MSI.

 ## Globus Connect Personal
 Globus Connect Personal is a downloadable application that will create an endpoint on your local drive and allow you to easily transfer files back and forth.
 To download Globus Connect Personal, please follow [this link.](https://www.globus.org/globus-connect-personal)